 Best hikes in the world

 I love hiking: it is the perfect way to see beautiful nature and really go away from the busy city life.
-I asked a few of my fellow travel bloggers to share their favorite hikes in the world.
+I asked a few of my fellow travel bloggers to share their favourite hikes in the world.
 I hope you find some inspiration for your next travels.

 Asia and Australia